karimm-ai/NiceShot_AI/README.md

 ### **Limitations**

-- **An event may get detected more than one time or not detected at all**: From my testing, an event getting detected more than once is more likely than not getting detected at all which means more tuning should be done on the tracker algorithm.
+- **Event detection is not perfect**: From my testing, an event can get detected more than once or not detected at all.
-- **Only 1 supported game for now**

 ---